 314-795-9322 Website Contact

-The Tappmeyer Homestead is an understated elegant Victorian Italianate farmhouse constructed in 1880.Originally part of a 30+ acre homestead of the Tappmeyer family the house is shown in an 1880’s photo with plants and vegetables growing along the front walk to the house.
+The Tappmeyer Homestead is an understated elegant Victorian Italianate farmhouse constructed in 1880.Originally part of a 30+ acre homestead of the Tappmeyer family the house is shown in an 1880’s photo, which is on display, with plants and vegetables growing along the front walk to the house.
 The 1880 agricultural census reflects the farm as very self-sufficient with acres in orchards and producing many pounds of butter.
 Today the house has a demonstration heritage garden located behind it and is framed by plantings appropriate to the historic time period.
 Inside you will find the attention to detail continues with the first floor of the house decorated for late spring.
 Located in Creve Coeur’s Millennium Park, behind Barnes West Hospital (#2 Barnes West Drive).

 631 Willoughby Ln, Collinsville, IL 62234